This wave velocity has a few properties that might seem counter intuitive at first.

 But the other physical properties of the wave,

-can't change like as we discussed the wavelength and the frequency of the wave.
+can't change like as we discussed the wavelength and the velocity of the wave.

 We have a couple of examples of types of waves